lammps/lammps/doc/src/Build_extras.rst

    KOKKOS_DEVICES = Cuda
    KOKKOS_ARCH = archCPU,archGPU    # archCPU = CPU from list above that is hosting the GPU
                                     # archGPU = GPU from list above
+   FFT_INC = -DFFT_CUFFT            # enable use of cuFFT (optional)
+   FFT_LIB = -lcufft                # link to cuFFT library

-For GPUs, you also need these 2 lines in your Makefile.machine before the CC line is defined, in this case for use with OpenMPI mpicxx.
+For GPUs, you also need the following 2 lines in your Makefile.machine before the CC line is defined, in this case for use with OpenMPI mpicxx.
 The 2 lines define a nvcc wrapper compiler, which will use nvcc for compiling CUDA files and use a C++ compiler for non-Kokkos, non-CUDA files.